 - When will this trial end?;

-- How can we count it all joy despite the pain?; and
+- How can we count it all joy during a trial when trials are so hard?

-Right now let’s address the big “why” question behind during hard times (which, quite frankly, keeps many of us from trusting God through a trial).
+This question alone keeps many of us from trusting God through a trial.

 The Truth About the Count it All Joy Scripture You’ve Heard